 Trust Issues Take Time But Are Worth The Trouble

 Anyone can struggle with trust in their lives.
 As you can see, however, not being able to trust others can make life extremely challenging.
 Trust is the bedrock of every interaction and is the basis of your ability to chase your dreams, take risks, and enjoy yourself.
 Without trust, the world is a much darker place.

 Knowing that someone has trust issues and doing the work to solve them are two very different things.
 The work is going to take time and hard work.
 Patience for the other person will be vital every step of the way.
 Tiny gestures can make a huge difference, and untangling the source of the trauma can take forever.

 Friends, family, and loved ones are vital in helping someone learn to trust again.
 Professional support in the form of counselors like the ones at ReGain can also be crucial.
-They have the skills and experience to understand what issues are at play in different situations and determine the best response, as well as keep everyone focused on the real problem.
+They have the skills and experience to understand what issues are at play in different situations, determine the best response, and keep everyone focused on the real problem.

 In the end, if you are willing and able to help a friend with trust issues, your friend is lucky to have you.
 It won’t be easy, but there is a better life for both of you on the other side of this challenge.

 Previous ArticleRecovering From Being With A Cheater: Quotes For Strength And Healing

 Next ArticleHave You Been a Victim of Cheating?
 Quotes That Can Help You Heal And Move Past It